 Muna specializes in trauma informed crisis settlement support and anti-violence work.
 Muna works with refugees that are survivors of war, torture, abuse, gender-based violence, and persecution including cases on the grounds of sexual orientation, gender identity and expression, and sex characteristics (SOGIESC).
-Muna worked for several years as a Resettlement Assistance Program Counsellors and Crisis Settlement Worker to help settle the largest refugee resettlement movement in Canadian history – Operation Syrian Refugee (OSR) at Immigration Services Society of BC.
+Muna worked for several years as a Resettlement Assistance Program Counsellor and Crisis Settlement Worker to help settle the largest refugee resettlement movement in Canadian history – Operation Syrian Refugee (OSR) at Immigration Services Society of BC.
 She was also part of the Violence Prevention Team at MOSAIC to support refugee and newcomer victims of crime and gender-based violence from within Canada.
 Muna is the Executive Coordinator of Victoria Coalition for Survivors of Torture.
-Muna is the BC Volunteers Manager at the Women’s Economic Council as part of a national effort to advance women-centered community economic development to improve the lives of women, their families and communities.
+Muna is currently part of two research teams in The University of British Columbia and Victoria University with a focus on the mental health of refugees and newcomers.

 Álvaro Moreno has over 25 years of experience in the research, planning, management and evaluation of social and community change projects and programs, both in Canada and Overseas.
 Areas of experience include participatory research and education, planning and evaluation, human rights education, democratic development, social and community economic development, environmental education, diversity awareness and anti-racism education. Álvaro is currently the Refugee Sponsorship Program Coordinator at the Anglican Diocese of British Columbia. Álvaro holds an MSc in Sociology from the University of Alberta and in his home country (El Salvador) he was an Agricultural Engineer.